MarshallOkafor/learning-JavaScript/_posts/2023-01-30-Introduction-to-JavaScript.md

 This marks the end of the recap of my first week learning experience in JavaScript programing language.
 It was an amazing experience and I got my feet wet from writing several JavaScript programs.

-You can check out my [GitHub repo] (https://github.com/MarshallOkafor/learning-JavaScript/tree/main/week1 "Week1 of learning JavaScript") to see the codes, examples and comments that I wrote while learning.
+You can check out my [GitHub repo](https://github.com/MarshallOkafor/learning-JavaScript/tree/main/week1 "Week1 of learning JavaScript") to see the codes, examples and comments that I wrote while learning.
 I can not wait for another awesome week of learning JavaScript and sharing my progress with you!!